openwisp/openwisp-radius/docs/source/user/api.rst

 =================  ===============================
 Param              Description
 =================  ===============================
-auth_token         string
-radius_user_token  string
-response_code      string to be used for translation username           string is_active          boolean is_verified        boolean phone_number       string
+token              the rest auth token to validate
 =================  ===============================

+The user information is returned in the response (similarly to `Obtain User Auth Token <#login-obtain-user-auth-token>`__), along with the following additional parameter:

+- ``response_code``: string indicating whether the result is successful or not, to be used for translation.

 User Radius Sessions
 --------------------